 Since achievement increases self-efficacy and failure erodes it, set goals that are challenging enough to be meaningful and achievable enough to avoid likely failure.
 For instance, your goal shouldn’t be to go to a party where everyone will be binge drinking and do your best.
 In that scenario, you would be putting yourself in a high-risk situation that dramatically increases your chance of relapse.
 Instead, set a goal to go to regular support meetings, or to share your recovery story.
 Then, use achievements to your advantage when you face a new challenge.
 Remind yourself that you’re capable of success.

 Peer groups allow you to absorb a little vicarious self-efficacy.
 In classrooms, group learning and projects show students that they are capable of success based on the success of their friends.
 In recovery, support groups like Alcoholics Anonymous or Narcotics Anonymous are helpful in relapse prevention for a similar reason.
 Inspiration and accountability can improve your ideas about your own ability.
 Plus, encouragement from mentors and peers can expose you to verbal persuasion as well.

 Make Your Own Choices

 In the addiction recovery field, it’s well-known that no one-size-fits-all addiction treatment works for everyone.
 People have different needs, and they respond to different methods.
 A treatment program should be tailored to your history, needs, and preferences.
 Being involved in your treatment planning can make you more invested and interested in putting in the effort to see it through.

 Are You Seeking Help?

 As you or your loved ones are dealing with addiction, remember that there’s no need to struggle alone.
-Call 855-781-9939 and get connected with the addiction specialists at Arete Recovery.
+Call 855-781-9939 or contact us online and get connected with the addiction specialists at Arete Recovery.
 Our caring and educated team members will help navigate you to the proper care you need.
 Don’t delay; call now.